Introduction to the Veiled Chameleon

 This is an egg laying species.
 Mating consists of the standard male bobbing his head and the female communicating whether she is receptive or not.
 A receptive female will allow the male to mount her.
 A non receptive female will gape, threaten, and bite the male depending on his instance.
 If the female is gravid she will take a black color with yellow and blue spots to accompany the unmistakable body language saying she is gravid.

 Gestation after a successful mating is about one month at which time the female will dig a hole to lay her eggs.
 The laying site should be in soil or a sand/soil mixture that will hold its shape.
 The laying receptacle can be a regular flower pot or bin of soil.
-It is important that this bin not be more than 9” deep.
+It is important that this bin not be more than around 6” deep.
 The ideal egg laying is where the female has her head just above the ground when she has turned to deposit the eggs in the hole she dug.
 She is looking for a solid surface under the ground (presumably the harder layers under the earth) to lay her eggs against.
 If given “perfect” soil conditions and no “imperfect” hard layer to lay against she will continue to dig which results in a tunneling behavior and the danger of tunnel collapse.
 The behavior of digging deep has been misinterpreted as the desire to dig deep and keepers then fall into the trap of giving the chameleon much deeper bins and that much more to exhaust themselves digging through.

 The babies hatch ready to eat you out of house and home.

 The ease and the numbers at which Veiled Chameleons reproduce has driven prices and demand down quite a bit to the point where many experienced breeders do not breed Veiled Chameleons.
 Breeding Veiled Chameleons is an easy way to try chameleon breeding, but it is also a difficult way as the number of babies becomes very expensive quickly.
 If you intend to try breeding make sure you have a sales plan.
 The babies can be aggressive with each other so make sure you also have a housing plan if you have to separate babies.
+As much as I love raising up baby chameleons and think it is an enormously fulfilling project, I need to discourage anyone from breeding Veiled Chameleons unless you have a way of placing 30-60 or more babies.
+You can sell them wholesale to pet sores, but the life they will live out is often subpar.
+There are other species that are better candidates if you want to try breeding.